PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Important notes about this alpha

-### Connections
+### Connections/custom config files
-Only 127.0.0.1:61557 is currently supported, don't use custom config files yet.
+Remote/wireless ips have been tested working with Quest 3 for development.
+Only use port 61557 for now.
 The separate utility app will currently only connect on port 61557.

 ### Connecting/disconnecting
-This still needs to be tested further, but it has been tested in Voyager API Test.unity
+This still needs to be refined and tested further, but it has been tested in Voyager API Test.unity (VoyagerAPITest.cs) Voyager Demo.unity (VoyagerManager.cs) has had initial setup done.

 ---------------------------------------------------------------------------